novix-sa/Pyplan/docs/User Guide/Model.md

 Its properties includes text Size that can be adjusted when selecting.
 Z position, bringing selection to front or sending it back.
 Text font type and size, and border and background color.
 ![enter image description here](http://img.pyplan.org/model-text-usage.png)

-## Influence Diagram
-### Input and output nodes?
-### Alias / Duplicate
-### Shortcuts
-### Copying and cutting

 ## Model Preferences

 ### Default imports
-In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the model.
+In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the L that will not require to declare import all across the model.

     import numpy, pandas, cubepy, xarray
     #fill the following dict keys with the alias you need to import in each node